slancheros/frubana/README.md

 The logic has been developed:
 1. Calculating the median just when a value is added to the list
 2. Divided in 4 cases:
-   a.
-When the list is empty
+   1. When the list is empty
-   b.
-When the list has one element
+   2. When the list has one element
-   c.
-When length is even
+   3. When length is even
-   d.
-When length is odd
+   4. When length is odd

 3. The method calculate_median in median.py is the core method.
 Other functions and methods have been created for support and to keep code as clean as possible: short methods and code readable.

+4. Some input validation is provided.

 #